strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 13 Feb 2024 ---

+- Created assets for loading animation and implemented the animation.
+Requires a little additional tweaking.
+- Menu item lit currently has a timeout implemented to test loading animation.

+---

 --- 10 Feb 2024 ---

 - Rectified a few styling oddities and created drop down animation for menu nav.